boranx/shuriken/README.md

 # Shuriken

-Shuriken is a simple distributed compute engine that horizontally scalable.
-It uses RabbitMQ as task queue, execute your commands on the workers.
+Shuriken is a simple distributed compute engine that can horizontally scalable.
+It uses RabbitMQ as task queue.
+The workers will take the task and then execute.

 ## Requirements